 The NBS test is done during the first few days of your baby’s life — usually by a health care provider in the hospital.
 A few drops of blood from a heel prick are placed on a special card, called a Guthrie card.

-This card with your baby’s information is mailed to a special state laboratory where the blood is tested for certain health conditions.
-In some states, the NBS test involves two blood samples, one at birth and one a few weeks later; in others, a second blood sample is collected some of the time.
+This card with your baby’s information is mailed to a special state laboratory.
+The blood is tested for certain health conditions.
+In some states, the NBS test involves two blood samples, one at birth and one a few weeks later.
+In other states, a second blood sample is collected some of the time.